-Upon acceptance, students should submit an official TOEFL score.
-If the TOEFL score is not available, Johnson & Wales University will give students one opportunity to take the Institutional TOEFL.
-Johnson & Wales University requires a minimum score of 550 on the written TOEFL test or a minimum score of 210 on the computerized TOEFL test, in order to exempt students from the ESL program and allow them to enroll directly into a degree program.
-Johnson & Wales reserves the right to require ESL classes to increase proficiency in a particular area, regardless of the total TOEFL score.
+If a student chooses to satisfy the language requirement with a Test of English as a Foreign Language, the student must submit the official TOEFL score to International Admissions Office.
+Johnson & Wales University requires a minimum score of 550 on the written TOEFL test or a minimum score of 210 on the computerized TOEFL.
+The University reserves the right to require English as a Second Language (ESL) courses to increase proficiency in a particular area, regardless of the total TOEFL score.

-Students who score below 550 on the written TOEFL test or below 210 on the computerized TOEFL test will have their individual TOEFL section scores reviewed in the areas of Listening, Structure/Writing, Reading, and Writing.
-Section scores of a minimum of 55 on the written TOEFL test, 21 on the computerized TOEFL, and 4.5 on the Test of Written English/Essay Writing, will exempt the student from the corresponding ESL class.
+Students who score below 550 on the written TOEFL test or below 210 on the computerized TOEFL test will have their individual TOEFL section scores reviewed in the areas of Listening, Structure/Writing, Reading and Writing.
+Section scores of a minimum of 55 on the written TOEFL test, 21 on the computerized TOEFL test and 4.5 on the Test of Written English/Essay Writing, will exempt the student from the corresponding ESL class.
 A higher level class will be substituted for the exempted sections.